DelroyGayle/KoolAIChess/README.md

     save_to_square = chess.board[to_square]
 ```

-*If during evaluation*, a piece happen to be **a Black Pawn that is moved to rank 8** this will result in a promotion of the Pawn to a Queen in accordance with the rules of Chess and *Kool AI's* handling of its own Pawns.
+*If during evaluation*, a piece happens to be **a Black Pawn that is moved to rank 8** this will result in a promotion of the Pawn to a Queen in accordance with the rules of Chess and *Kool AI's* handling of its own Pawns.

 ##### The Bug
 However, when the *evaluate* function call was returned, any Pawns that happened to be promoted to Queens **were remaining Queens!**<br>*Pawns-to-Queens* ought to have been restored back to Pawns!<p>See for example: